 When a course is accredited, it becomes nationally recognised and is listed on the National Register (training.gov.au) by the Council.
 Only a registered training organisation (RTO) can deliver an accredited course.
 The RTO will issue a nationally recognised qualification or statement of attainment following the full or partial completion of the course.

-The Training Accreditation Council (TAC) Secretariat within the Department of Educational Services implements and manages course accreditation policies and processes on behalf of the Council.
+The Training Accreditation Council (TAC) Secretariat within the Department of Training and Workforce Development implements and manages course accreditation policies and processes on behalf of the Council.
 The policies and processes are part of the overall quality assurance arrangements in place to ensure that courses are accredited in accordance with the national standards.

 The Council generally accredits courses for five years, unless special circumstances warrant a lesser duration.